facebookresearch/fairo/README.md

 ## Citation

-Please cite our [arXiv paper](https://arxiv.org/abs/2101.10384) if you use droidlet in your work:
+If you use droidlet in your work, please cite our [arXiv paper](https://arxiv.org/abs/2101.10384):

 ```
 @misc{pratik2021droidlet,